-It is recommended that a noise monitoring programme is developed for construction.
-The programme should include procedures and locations to conduct regular noise measurements at the construction site fence line and at selected locations outside the fence line during construction, with an increased frequency of measurement during the noisiest operations (such as the use of the jack hammers).
+It is recommended that Alba and EPC contractor shall develop a noise monitoring programme for construction noise control.
+The programme should include procedures to minimize construction noise, procedures and locations to conduct regular noise measurements at the construction site fence line and at selected locations outside the fence line during construction, with an increased frequency of measurement during the noisiest operations.
 An outline of the program is provided in Section 3.5.